A demolished building in Xintiandi. All photos by Peter Pan

 What happened on the day the shop was taken?

 They came on December 26, 2013, at 1:30 PM.
 They drove my wife and son out; my wife’s feet got injured.
 They started demolishing right away.
 My son has hepatitis B, so he can’t find another job; we relied on the shop.
 What they did was inhumane.
 I'm willing to move, but the shop put food on the table.

 But you’ve kept fighting for a new shop?

-I wrote to the Legal Affairs Office in Beijing – they said they were going to find me a shop.
-On the 17th of December they told me they’d found me one.
+I wrote to the Legal Affairs Office in Beijing—they said they were going to find me a shop.
+On December 17 they told me they’d found me one.
 I waited for them to come to me but they didn’t show up.
-On the 20th of December I got a notice; I went to all relevant departments in Shanghai but nobody intervened.
-On the 30th of December a police person came and told me that I had done nothing wrong and that they would solve my problem.
+On December 20 I got a notice; I went to all relevant departments in Shanghai but nobody intervened.
+On December 30 a policeman came and told me that I had done nothing wrong and that they would solve my problem.
 But nothing happened after that.
 The goods in my shop all went missing.

 Where are you living now?

 I borrowed a house from my parents.
 It’s small and near to this area.

 Will you buy a place to live with your housing compensation?